Military Service Scholarship

 - Graduated from high school in Kansas, or received a general educational development (GED) credential, and has been a resident of Kansas for at least two years;

-Afghanistan for at least 90 days after September 11, 2001, or has served for less than 90 days because of injuries received during such service; and
+- Has served in military service in international waters or on foreign soil in support of military operations for which the person received hostile fire pay for at least 90 days after September 11, 2001, or served less than such 90 days because of injuries during such military service;

-- Has received an honorable discharge from military service or is still in military service; and
+- Has received an honorable discharge or under honorable conditions (general) discharge from military service or is still in military service; and

 REQUIREMENTS OF ELIGIBLE STUDENTS: